-Mako sharks produce live young around 57-69 cm fork length (FL).
-In New Zealand, male mako sharks mature at about 180-185 cm fork length (Francis and Duffy 2005) (Figure 6) and female mako mature at about 275-285 cm FL (Francis 2005) (Figure 7).
+Mako sharks produce live young around 57-69 cm (average 61 cm) fork length (FL).
+In New Zealand, male mako sharks mature at about 180-185 cm fork length (Figure 5) and female mako mature at about 275-285 cm FL (Francis and Duffy 2005) (Figure 6).
 The length of the gestation period is uncertain, but is thought to be 18 months with a resting period between pregnancies leading to a two- or three-year pupping cycle.
 Only one pregnant female has been recorded from New Zealand, but newborn young are relatively common.
 Litter size is 4-18 embryos.
 If the reproductive cycle lasts three years, and mean litter size is 12, mean annual fecundity would be 4 pups per year.

-Estimates of mako shark age and growth in New Zealand were derived by counting vertebral growth bands, and assuming that one band is formed each year.
-This assumption has recently been validated for North Atlantic mako sharks.
-Males and females grow at similar rates until age 7-9 years, after which the relative growth of males declines.
+Estimates of make shark age and growth in New Zealand were derived by counting vertebral growth bands, and assuming that one band is formed each year.
+This assumption has recently been validated for North Atlantic make sharks but there is evidence that fast-growing juveniles in California waters deposit two bands peer year.
+Males and females grow at similar rates until age16 years, after which the relative growth of males declines.
 In New Zealand, males mature at about 7-9 years and females at 19-21 years.
 The maximum ages recorded are 29 and 28 years for males and females respectively.

-Figure 6: Maturation of male shortfin mako sharks (Isurus oxyrinchus): variation in clasper development, presence of spermatophores in the reproductive tract, and direct maturity estimation determined from a suite of maturity indicators (Francis and Duffy 2005).
+Figure 5: Maturation of male shortfin make sharks (Isurus oxyrinchus): variation in clasper development, presence of spermatophores in the reproductive tract, and direct maturity estimation determined from a suite of maturity indicators (Francis and Duffy 2005).

-Figure 7: Maturation of female shortfin mako sharks (Isurus oxyrinchus): variation in uterus width index, and direct maturity estimation from a suite of maturity indicators.
+Figure 6: Maturation of female shortfin make sharks (Isurus oxyrinchus): variation in uterus width index, and direct maturity estimation from a suite of maturity indicators.
 The only pregnant female recorded from New Zealand waters is also indicated (Francis and Duffy 2005).